Whether you’re B2B or B2C oriented, digital upselling and cross-selling are two major influencers of customer loyalty — and in turn, net growth.

 - When they are showing any other obvious signs of disengagement from your brand and its properties, products or services

-Be alert to these signals by ensuring you have your ear to the ground; 1:1 customer relationships are key to success in 2018 and beyond…
+Be alert to these signals by ensuring you have your ear to the ground; 1:1 customer relationships are key to success this year and beyond…

 Discover how to achieve this by grabbing my guide to Customer Experience (CX).